-Unicode homoglyphs in this context describe characters from different scripts with separate hexadecimal identifiers assigned but similar visual appearances.
-For instance, the Latin character \img{images/characters/latin_A.pdf}~(U+0041), the Greek character \img{images/characters/greek_A.pdf}~(U+0391), and the Cyrillic character \img{images/characters/cyrillic_A.pdf}~(U+0410) seem to be identical.
-Hence, completely different Unicode identifiers are associated with each character.
-While the three characters make no visual difference to humans, information systems interpret each character differently, which already led to Unicode security considerations~\citep{unicode_security}.
+Unicode~\citep{unicode} homoglyphs play a special role in computer science and digital text processing.
+Unicode is a universal character encoding that is the standard for text processing, storage, and exchange in modern computer systems.
+The standard does not directly encode characters for specific languages but the underlying modern and historic scripts used by those languages.
+In a technical sense, Unicode establishes a code space and gives every character or symbol a unique identification number.
+Unicode homoglyphs formally describe characters from different scripts with separate hexadecimal identifiers but similar visual appearances.
+For instance, the Latin character \img{images/characters/latin_A.pdf}~(U+0041), the Greek character \img{images/characters/greek_A.pdf}~(U+0391), and the Cyrillic character \img{images/characters/cyrillic_A.pdf}~(U+0410) appear identical, but belong to different scripts.
+Hence, completely different Unicode identifiers are assigned to each character.
+While the three characters are visually the same for humans, information systems interpret each character differently, which has already led to Unicode security considerations~\citep{unicode_security}.

-Words that contain one or more homoglyphs from a different Unicode script are called homographs.
-In a URL homograph attack, also known as script spoofing, the attacker registers domain names that look like regular domains but replaced characters with non-Latin homoglyphs.
-A user might then be tricked to open the manipulated domain, which redirects to a malicious website to deploy malware or phishing for private information~\citep{gabrilovich2002, simpson2020}.

-\citet{bad_characters} recently introduced character encoding-based attacks against natural language processing (NLP) systems.
-Exploiting homoglyphs and invisible Unicode symbols, together with reordering and deleting control characters, the authors added imperceptible adversarial perturbations to strings via differential evolution.
-The attack was then able to trick various commercial and open-source NLP systems.
-Related adversarial text attacks insert spelling mistakes~\citep{belinkov_2018} or synonyms \citep{jin_2020} to break a model.
-In contrast, we demonstrate that text-guided image generation models are also susceptible to homograph attacks and exhibits interesting behavior expressed by cultural biases in the images generated for single character homoglyph replacements.